jorgeav527/jorgeav527/README.md

 <div align="justify">
     <h2>🚀 About Me</h2>
     <div style="text-align: justify; font-family: 'Fira Mono', monospace;">
-      <p>Hey there! 😎👍 with nearly 7 years of using Linux (Debian), I’m your <strong>DevOps Engineer</strong> with a passion for <strong>Data Engineering</strong>.
-I geek out over Go and Python and love diving into new challenges to create awesome results.</p>
+      <p>Hey there! 😎👍 With over 7 years of experience using Linux (Debian), I’m your <strong>DevOps Engineer</strong> with a passion for <strong>Data Engineering</strong>.
+I geek out over Rust, Go and Python and love diving into new challenges to create awesome results.</p>
       <p>Ready to tackle any project or workflow that comes in my way.
 I’m all about learning, growing, and having a blast while doing it.
 Let’s make some magic happen together!</p>
     </div>
     <h2>👀 Something more</h2>